 Why must a driver adhere to the policy?
 Make it clear that if the driver does not follow the policy, he or she will face disciplinary actions that could include revoking use of the card, repayment of fraudulent purchases and/or termination of employment.

 How should a purchase be made?
-Provide instructions if certain steps should be followed at the time of fueling such as entering the vehicle number or odometer.
+Provide instructions if certain steps should be followed at the time of fueling, including entering the vehicle number or odometer.
 Indicate if drivers need to manually log any transaction information as well.

 3) Add Acceptance Statements

-Now that you’ve outline the terms of the policy, rewrite them as acceptance statements.
+Now that you’ve outlined the terms of the policy, rewrite them as acceptance statements.
 Use first person so that it’s intuitive for the driver as he or she reads the document.
-For example, “I understand that I have been issued a card which is to be used only by me for fueling company vehicles, not for personal use.”
+For example, “I understand that I have been issued a card which is to be used only by me for fueling company vehicles, and is not permitted for personal use.”

 4) End with a Signature

-Include language that by signing the document, the driver agrees to the acceptance statements.
-Allow space for the driver to print and sign his or her name.
-Then file your paperwork so you can easily find it whenever you need it.
+Include language that indicates by signing the document, the driver agrees to the acceptance statements.
+Allow space for the driver to print and sign his or her name, and include the date for good measure.
+Then file your paperwork so you can easily find it if an issue arises.

 Topic: Fleet Fuel Cards